q) Provisions, contingent liabilities and contingent assets

 (i) Credit risk:

 Credit risk is the risk that a counter party will not meet its obligations under a financial instrument or customer contract, leading to financial loss.
-The Company is exposed to credit risk from trade receivables, loans and advances and other financial instruments.
+The Company is exposed to credit risk from trade receivables, cash and cash equivalents, short term investments, loans and advances and derivative financial instruments.

 Trade receivables